iree-org/iree/docs/website/docs/deployment-configurations/cpu.md

 Please make sure you have followed the [Getting started][get-started] page to build IREE for your host platform and the
-[Android cross-compilation][android-cc] page if you are cross compiling for Android.
+[Android cross-compilation][android-cc] or [iOS cross-compilation][ios-cc] page
+if you are cross compiling for a mobile device.
 The LLVM (CPU) compiler backend is compiled in by default on all platforms.

 Ensure that the `IREE_TARGET_BACKEND_LLVM_CPU` CMake option is `ON` when configuring for the host.